How to Build a Workout Habit That Actually Sticks

 - Implementation intentions ("After I [existing habit], I will work out") double adherence rates compared to goal intentions ("I will work out more").

 - Never miss twice.
-Missing one workout has negligible impact on habit formation; missing two consecutive sessions increases dropout risk by 43%.
+Missing one workout has negligible impact on habit formation; missing two consecutive sessions is where dropout risk climbs sharply.

 Why Most Workout Habits Fail (and Why It's Not Your Fault)

-The brutal truth: According to research published in the Journal of Clinical Psychology, 80% of people abandon their fitness goals by February.
-By June, that number climbs to 92%.
+The brutal truth: By most published tracking of New Year's resolutions, 80% of people have abandoned their fitness goals by February—many within the first few weeks.
 This isn't a motivation problem—it's a systems problem.

 The fitness industry perpetuates a myth that successful people simply have more willpower, discipline, or desire to change.
 Research proves this is false.
-A landmark 2011 study in the Journal of Personality and Social Psychology by Wilhelm Hofmann found that people with "strong willpower" aren't actually better at resisting temptation—they simply structure their lives to avoid temptation in the first place.
+A 2015 study by Galla and Duckworth, published in the Journal of Personality and Social Psychology, found that people with strong self-control aren't necessarily better at resisting temptation in the moment—across six studies of over 2,000 participants, their advantage came largely from relying on beneficial habits (for exercise, eating, and sleep) that required less effortful resistance in the first place.

 Most workout habits fail because they're built on three faulty foundations: